headforwards-spd/headforwards-website/src/pages/info-pages/can-agile-work-in-local-authorities.md

 footerLinks: []
 callToAction: Looking to introduce Agile methodologies?
 seo:
-  title: Can Agile Work in Local Authorities? | Headforwards
+  title: Can Agile Work in Local Authorities?
   description: Cornwall Council has gone through a real transformation in how
     they’re structured, how they manage products and of course in their new Agile approach.